Cold sores & Fever blisters –

 2) What causes cold sores / fever blisters?

-The causative agent of cold sores (not to be confused with factors that trigger actual outbreaks) is the herpes simplex virus.
+The causative agent of these sores (not to be confused with factors that trigger actual outbreaks) is the herpes simplex virus.
 In most cases, however, it's not the type of "herpes" that you're probably thinking of right now.

 Most cold sores are caused by Herpes Simplex – Type 1.

 - Herpes simplex virus – Type 1.
 (HSV1)

 Herpes type 1 generally only infects those body tissues that lie "above the waistline" and it's this virus that causes cold sores in the majority of cases.

 - Herpes simplex virus – Type 2.
 (HSV2)